kkylin/mit-scheme-intel-mac-patch/README.md

 1. **Download [this patch](mit-scheme-12.1-patch) and save
-it in `mit-scheme-12.1/src`.**  (The patch (i) switches off some Apple-specific headers in a few files; and (ii) disables `macosx-starter`, which isneeded for the stand-alone macOS app -- and which I was never able to get working.)
+it in `mit-scheme-12.1/src`.**  (The patch (i) switches off Apple-specific headers in a few files; and (ii) disables `macosx-starter`, needed for the stand-alone macOS app (which I never got working).
 Apply the patch, i.e., run `patch < mit-scheme-12.1-patch` in a shell in the directory `mit-scheme-12.1/src`.

 1. **Build MIT Scheme as usual**

-   - Make sure your paths are set up correctly to use your GCC (especially on Apple Silicon): in `LIBRARY_PATH` and `C_INCLUDE_PATH`, the GCC versions of your libraries / include dirs, respectively, should come first; for Homebrew, usually these are `/usr/local/lib` and `/usr/local/include`, respectively.
+   - Make sure your paths are set up correctly to use your GCC (especially on Apple Silicon): in `PATH`, `LIBRARY_PATH`, and `C_INCLUDE_PATH`, paths to the GCC binaries / libraries / include dirs, respectively, should come first; for Homebrew, usually these are `/usr/local/bin`, `/usr/local/lib`, and `/usr/local/include`, respectively.
 If you have XCode installed, you may also want to unset `SDKROOT` if it's defined.

    - `./configure`
    - `make`